 Next, plan the content pieces you will produce and put them down in an editorial calendar.
 This way you’ll have a clear idea of what work needs to be done when and can start organizing the content production.

-The editorial calendar includes the suggested topic and focus keyword, but also the ideal customer you’re targeting with this piece, their stage in the buyer’s journey, which pillar does this piece of content belongs to, and what you want the user to do next.
+The editorial calendar includes the suggested topic and focuses keyword, but also the ideal customer you’re targeting with this piece, their stage in the buyer’s journey, which pillar does this piece of content belongs to, and what you want the user to do next.

 Here is an editorial calendar template you can use – simply copy it and start planning your work.